Variance propagation for density surface models: A new model for group size

-We extend (\ref{dsm-eqn}) to include multiple smooths of space which correspond to different categorizations of group size, so our model is:
+\textbf{Factor-smooth interactions.} We extend (\ref{dsm-eqn}) to include multiple smooths of space which correspond to different categorizations of group size, so our model is:

-for $m=1,\ldots,M$ where $n_{i,g_{m}}$ is the number of observed groups in group class $g_{m}$ in segment $i$ and $f_{\mathbf{x},g_{m}}$ is the spatial smooth (where $\mathbf{x}$ is a spatial coordinate) for group size class $g_{m}$.
-Smoothers like $f_{\mathbf{x},g_{m}}$ are referred to as \textit{factor-smooth interactions} \citep{wood2017generalized,10.7287/peerj.preprints.27320v1}. $f_{k}$ are any other smooths (of covariates $w_{ik}$).
+for $m=1,\ldots,M$ where $n_{i,g_{m}}$ is the number of observed groups in group class $g_{m}$ in segment $i$ and $f_{x_{1},g_{m}}$ is the spatial smooth (where $x_{1}$ is a spatial coordinate) for group size class $g_{m}$.
+Smoothers like $f_{x_{1},g_{m}}$ are referred to as \textit{factor-smooth interactions} \citep{wood2017generalized,10.7287/peerj.preprints.27320v1}. $f_{k}$ are any other smooths (of covariates $x_{k}$, for $k>1$).
 For clarity we make the dependence on group size class explicit: $p(\hat{\theta};z_{i},g_{m})$, i.e., the probability of detection given segment-level detection covariates $z_{i}$ and group size $g_{m}$.
-In practice we duplicate the full segment data as many times as there are group size categories (so our model now has $m\times$(number of segments) rows of data) with a response of the number of groups in that category that occur in that segment.

-There are a number of different possible forms for $f_{\mathbf{x},g_{m}}$.
+There are a number of different possible forms for $f_{x_{1},g_{m}}$.
 These vary in two main ways: (1) do levels share a smoothing parameter, or have separate ones?
-(2) do smooths tend toward a ``global'' smooth that dictates a general spatial effect.
-Here we adopt the ``\texttt{fs}'' basis in \texttt{mgcv} which can be thought of as a non-linear version of a random slopes model: smooths are generated for each factor level with smooths defined as deviations from a reference level.
-Each of the levels has the same smoothing parameter; this is appealing as we might expect that the spatial smooths for each group size are similar but there might be some process that generates larger groups in certain places (e.g., large prey aggregations attracting large groups of animals).
-This approach is easily extended to non-spatial smoothers (e.g., depth).
+(2) do smooths tend toward a ``global'' smooth that dictates a general spatial effect?
+Here we adopt the ``\texttt{fs}'' basis in \texttt{mgcv} which can be thought of as a smooth version of a random slopes model: smooths are generated for each factor level with smooths defined as deviations from a reference level, with all smooths sharing the same smoothing parameter.
+This is appealing as we might expect that the spatial smooths for each group size are similar but there might be some process that generates larger groups in certain places (e.g., large prey aggregations attracting large groups of animals).
+This approach is easily extended to other density covariates (e.g., $x_{1}$ could be bathymetry or vegetation cover).